Tulja Bhavani Temple: Temple management

 The day-to-day affairs of the temple are looked after by the trust which is headed by the District Collector.
 The board of trustees include the deputy collector, the member representing Tuljapur in Maharashtra Legislative Assembly (MLA), the town Mayor (Nagaradhyaksha), and the Tahsildar (subdistrict revenue officer).

 Pilgrim numbers

 As of 2025, 150,000,000 pilgrims visit the temple every year.

 Rituals

 Daily rituals

-The temple follow a set of elaborate rituals for the deity.
+The temple follows a set of elaborate rituals for the deity.
 These include priests offering a daily ritual bath, change of clothes, and offering food to the deity four times a day.
 The daily routine also includes offering devotional prayers to the Goddess.
 In the evening the deity is ceremoniously put to rest.

 Special occasions rituals

-On special occasions such as the birthday, marriage, in addition to ritual bath, the idol of the Goddess is taken around Tuljapur town in a procession.
+On special occasions such as the birthdays or marriages, in addition to a ritual bath, the tandla of the Goddess is taken around Tuljapur town in a procession.

 Navratri Animal sacrifice ritual

 On the ninth day of the autumn Navratri festival and Dussera, goats are sacrificed in honour of the goddess.
 The actual sacrificial slaughter is carried out by the Mahar community for both the Bhavani temple as well as the Matangi temple.